Miele CM 6350 Review

 You can download a PDF of the instruction manual for the Miele CM 6350 here.
-The manual is also put together very well and very understandable.
+The manual is put together very well and is easy to understand.

 You don’t need to do much to set up this machine.
 It’s important to thoroughly wash out the water tank and the milk container before using them.
-Actually, you might even want to rinse them out a few times, and I wouldn’t drink the first few beverages that come out of the new machine.
+Actually, you might want to rinse them out a few times, and I personally wouldn’t drink the first few beverages that come out of the new machine.
 That’s true for both the espresso and also for the milk.
-And if you’ve got a few old coffee beans lying around, you may want to sacrifice them to use while setting up the machine.
+If you have some old coffee beans lying around, you may want to sacrifice them while setting up the machine.
 Later, once everything is good to go, then you can use better beans and enjoy the drinks.

-Later on we’ll have a closer look at the settings on the grinder and how to measure espresso and frothed milk.
-For now, one important step is to set the correct water hardness.
-That’s the only way the CM 6 can correctly tell when it needs to be decalcified.
-You can test your water hardness with a testing strip, or you can also contact your water company.
+Later on in this review, we will take a closer look at the grinder settings, as well as how to measure espresso and froth the milk.
+For now, one important step is to set the correct water hardness so the CM 6 can correctly tell you when it needs to be decalcified.
+You can check your water hardness with a testing strip, or you can also contact your water company.
 The harder your water, the more often you’ll need to decalcify your automatic espresso machine.

-- A voucher for 2 kg (about 4.4 pounds) of Black Edition No. 1 espresso (with the Black Edition)
+- Voucher for 2 kilograms (about 4.4 pounds) of Black Edition No. 1 Espresso (with the Black Edition)

-- A voucher for a thermos coffee pot (with the Black Edition).
+- Voucher for a thermos coffee pot (with the Black Edition)

-- A voucher for a care kit – But they’re buy 3, get the 4th “free.”
+- Voucher for a care kit – buy three, get the fourth “free”

 Notes About the Display and the Software

 The display is large and clearly lit.
-It’s not a touch display, though; that’s only on the CM 7 models.
+It’s not a touch display, though, which is only available on the CM 7 models.
 The controls are exceptionally good, and using the machine is very intuitive.
 It’s always a bit difficult to describe a control menu, but I was able to understand how to use everything on the CM 6350 without needing to look at the manual.
 I was even pleased with the beverage selections.
-The different available drinks are organized in a logical way.
+The available drink options are organized in a logical way.

 Many manufacturers of automatic espresso machines can go a bit overboard when it comes to listing the number of different drinks their machines can make.
-Some often claim they can make between 20 and 27 “specialty coffee drinks.”
+Some often claim the machines can make between 20 and 27 “specialty coffee drinks.”
 However, I think it’s most important that a machine can simply make good espresso and good milk foam using hot milk.
-If it can do that, then you can also make other drinks like caffe lattes or even the beloved latte macchiato.
-It’s like eating at a fancy restaurant: if the menu is limited, it’s actually probably a good sign.
+If it can do that, then you can also make other drinks, like caffe lattes or even the beloved latte macchiato.
+It’s like eating at a fancy restaurant: If the menu is limited, it’s actually probably a good sign.

 Testing the Espresso Maker